epochblue/annoy-a-tron/README.md

 the prank without having to touch his computer, and it's time to get people outside these walls involved.

+**Update**: _Brian eventually figured out what happened to his computer.
+A co-worker narced just as Brian was packing up his computer to return it to Apple because it was "acting funny".
+As a result, this project is no longer being actively developed.
+Pull requests and issues will be closed without review._

 How it works
 ------------